crysxd/OctoApp-Plugin/README.md

 - Remote push notifications for your print progress
 - Remote push notifications from your Gcode
 - Live Activities on iOS
-- End-to-end encryption for iOS
+- End-to-end encryption for Android

 Get OctoApp on Google Play and the App Store!